dmlguq456/SepReformer/README.md

 ## News

+🔥 October, 2024: We have added feature for single audio inference on our SepReformer-B for WSJ0-2MIX in `models/SepReformer_Base_WSJ0`.
+You can directly inference by your own samples!

 🔥 October, 2024: We have uploaded the pre-trained models of our SepReformer-B for WSJ0-2MIX in `models/SepReformer_Base_WSJ0/log/scratch_weight` folder!
 You can directly test the model using the inference command below.

 🔥 September 2024, Paper accepted at NeurIPS 2024 🎉.